sonrabakarim/barlkk/_posts/2016-12-28-telltale-signs-your-react-app-isnt-seo-friendly.md

 ### Fetch as Google

-From Google Search Console run&nbsp;[Fetch as Google](https://www.google.com/webmasters/tools/googlebot-fetch) tool against a verified site and choose the&nbsp;*Fetch and Render*&nbsp;option.
+From Google Search Console run [Fetch as Google](https://www.google.com/webmasters/tools/googlebot-fetch) tool against a verified site and choose the *Fetch and Render* option.
 This will cause Googlebot to crawl the specified page and show you what it sees.
 Once finished, if you see a blank or partially rendered page your app website may be invisible to Google.

 ### Browse with Elinks

 Another telltale sign your site is experiencing SEO issues is to simply browse it with [ELinks](http://elinks.or.cz/) or [LYNX](http://lynx.browser.org/).
 These browsers tend to block automatic cookies and shun JavaScript downloads.
-If your site **is SEO-friendly** like the *React Production Starter* featured on [Awesome React Boilerplates](/awesome-react-boilerplates/)&nbsp;you should see something like this:
+If your site **is SEO-friendly** like the *React Production Starter* featured on [Awesome React Boilerplates](/awesome-react-boilerplates/) you should see something like this:

 ![LYNX browser showing Isomorphic React App](/uploads/versions/lynx-12roads---x----1684-1132x---.png)